ZhenyingZhu/StudyNotes/Azure-webapp-example/ItemOrganizer/PLAN.md

 ## Deployment approach

 Azure resources will be provisioned with Bicep and separated by environment.
-The deployment will include Azure Static Web Apps Standard, Azure App Service, Azure SQL, private Blob Storage, Azure OpenAI or a reference to an approved deployment, Application Insights, Log Analytics, Key Vault, managed identities, role assignments, health checks, CORS settings, and diagnostic settings.
+The deployment will include Azure Static Web Apps Standard, Azure App Service, Azure Database for PostgreSQL Flexible Server, private Blob Storage, Azure OpenAI or a reference to an approved deployment, Application Insights, Log Analytics, Key Vault, managed identities, role assignments, health checks, CORS settings, and diagnostic settings.

 The API will use managed identity for Azure resources wherever supported.
 Secrets, storage keys, database passwords, and AI keys must not be committed or placed directly in ordinary deployment configuration.
 Entra application registrations, scopes, consent, and service principals will be handled through controlled Microsoft Graph automation or documented administrative steps where Bicep cannot manage them.